SAP/openui5-docs/docs/Component_Metadata_0187ea5.md

 >
 >

-The metadata defined in `Component.js` is common for faceless components and UI components.
+The metadata defined in `Component.js` is common for components.
 The following parameters are available:

 -   `manifest`: Specifies if your component uses the descriptor